 Counseling 504: Practical Applications of Christian Counseling

-Upon completion of this course, students will be more comfortable with counseling others in both, a personal and a social capacity.
+Course Description: This course will allow students to learn and practice counseling techniques, which would make of them better helpers.
+Course Objective: Upon completion of this course, students will be more comfortable with counseling others in both, a personal and a social capacity.
 Students will learn and practice the purpose of using empathy, silence, questioning, reflecting and paraphrasing to help with their counseling work.
 Other techniques will also be taught and modeled.
+Required Text:

 - The Helping Relationship (Process and Skills) Lawrence M. Brammer